 Every one of these photos tells its own tale of the east coast.
 But sometimes, we stumble upon a story that is truly special.

-A few weeks ago, one particular Instagram post really captured our imagination.
+One particular Instagram post has really captured our imagination.
 We were so intrigued by the images and comments that Elise Cook shared that we reached out to her to find out the full story behind her post.
 And we weren’t disappointed.